 Customizable Feel free to personalize and customize your very own vacation haven the way you want!
 Turn it into that cozy, home-like dwelling you’ve always dreamed of.

-Cost Effective Those who avidly camp could find that owning an RV is less money in the long run.
+Cost Effective Those who avidly camp could find that owning an RV is less money (compared to renting) in the long run.
 Consider the frequency of renting out a unit.
 That’s a few hundred to possibly a thousand each vacation!
-A few rentals a year can add up quickly!
+A few rentals a year can add up quickly.
 Consider RV payments in place of rental fees and have something more to show for that money spent– and most importantly, to call it yours!

 Promotes Camping If you have it, you’re more apt to use it!
-There’s no doubt that purchasing a motorhome or trailer is a big expense, however, having it can make you more adamant to get your money’s worth out of it!
+There’s no doubt that purchasing a motorhome or trailer is a big expense, however, having it can make you more adamant at getting your money’s worth out of it.

 Unlimited Availability No more trying to find a rental available for popular weekends or holidays.
 Owning an RV means it’s available anytime and ALL THE TIME!